-- a significant increase in rehoming of lost pets; - significantly quicker building permit processing times than the regional average; - Yarrawonga community achieved the highest childhood immunisation rates in Australia; - substantial reductions in the volume of waste disposed in landfill which attracts significant regulatory levies; - establishment of an independent arts and culture board to service the needs of the entire Shire: - delivery of Moira Shire's first Youth Leadership program.
+- a significant increase in rehoming of lost pets: - significantly quicker building permit processing times than the regional average; - Yarrawonga community achieved the highest childhood immunisation rates in Australia; - substantial reductions in the volume of waste disposed in landfill which attracts significant regulatory levies; - establishment of an independent arts and culture board to service the needs of the entire Shire; - delivery of Moira Shire's first Youth Leadership program.
 2013/14 also saw strong regional investment, with more that \$200 million of business and government investment announced for the region.
 We launched our Business and Innovation Strategy to guide our efforts to facilitate regional growth and business innovation across the Shire, and the opportunities for local employment and business.
 We also continued to invest in the maintenance and upgrade of the community's assets.
 During 2013/14 we celebrated the successful completion of the St James Hall, the Senior Citizen's Hub in Numurkah, the Katamatite Recreation Reserve, the Numurkah Hall and the Waaia Sports Pavilion.
-We also delivered more than \$3.7 million of works to programs to update drainage, footpaths and community swimming pools.
-We delivered \$7.3M of our \$10.1 million planned capital upgrade roads and bridges across the Shire along with substantial
+We also delivered more than \$3.7 million of works to the Shire along with substantial programs to update drainage, footpaths and community swimming pools.